-EDUC 401 - Language Development in the Classroom (spring only) EDUC 447 - Adv.
-Methods in Teaching ESL (spring only, with ST) EDUC 459 - Urban Schools in Urban Landscapes (spring only) EDUC/LING 472 - Teaching English as a Second Language (fall only, with ST) LLCU/LING 424 - Second Language Testing (fall only) LING 101 - Introduction to Linguistics LING 477 - The Structure of English Foreign language course at the 100-level or higher.
-EDUC 400 - Student Teaching: English as a Second Language EDUC 433 - Student Teaching Seminar
+- EDUC 401 Language Development in the Classroom (spring only) - EDUC 447 Adv.
+Methods in Teaching ESL (spring only, with ST) - EDUC 459 Urban Schools in Urban Landscapes (spring only) - EDUC/LING 472 Teaching English as a Second Language (fall only, with ST) - LLCU/LING 424 Second Language Testing (fall only) - LING 101 Introduction to Linguistics - LING 477 The Structure of English (every other odd fall) - Foreign language course at the 100-level or higher. - EDUC 400 Student Teaching: English as a Second Language - EDUC 433 Student Teaching Seminar